 The roots of MCC go back the Kansas City Polytechnic Institute, which opened its doors in downtown Kansas City.
 234 students enrolled.

-The Institute became the Junior College of Kansas City and was the first two-year college in the United States to award the associate's degree.
+The Institute became the Junior College of Kansas City and was one of the first two-year colleges in the United States to award the associate degree

 Voters in suburban school districts joined with the Kansas City School District to create the Metropolitan Community Colleges District.

 Three colleges - Longview, Maple Woods, and Penn Valley - were opened.

 Blue River Community College in Independence was established, consolidating Blue Springs and Independence campuses.